 Family deposit mortgages

 Did you know the bank of Mum and Dad is one of Britain’s biggest lenders?
-Latest figures show that parents are set to shell out more than £6.5 billion this year to help kids onto the property ladder*.
-Yet many parents don’t have a massive pile of cash they’re able to part with.
+Latest figures show that parents shell out an average of £18,000 to help kids onto the property ladder.* Yet many parents don’t have a pile of cash they’re able to part with.

 A family deposit mortgage can provide a flexible way for family to help you onto the ladder, without raiding their savings.